 Dan’s note: When we first started our Amazon business in 2011, we had a button in our seller central account that we could hit at any time and Amazon would deposit any earnings we had directly into our bank account.
 This was EXTREMELY useful in the early days of our business because we were strapped for cash and had very little credit to access.
-This is back when we used to do retail arbitrage, but effectively, we were cashing out every day to get more money to immediately spend and buy new product with.
+This is back when we used to do retail arbitrage, but effectively, we were cashing out every day to get more money to immediately spend and buy new products with.
 Without a doubt, it helped us grow faster.
-These days, Amazon no longer has this feature, and they pay out every 2 weeks.
+These days, Amazon no longer has this feature, and they payout every 2 weeks.

 Today, we have a special guest blog from Payability, a company that provides a daily payout solution for Amazon sellers like we used to have.

 How quickly do you move your inventory?
 Do you find yourself sitting on surplus product?
 Have you experienced an Amazon stockout?
 To ensure you’re maximizing your business’ growth, you should be asking yourself these questions on a regular basis and taking steps to move more product more quickly, without running out of stock.

 To do this efficiently, you need a sound inventory management strategy.
 One that tells you how much product to sell at a time, what price to sell it for, and how/when to resupply.
 Get started with this 3-part guide to maximizing inventory turn:

 First and foremost, you need a product that is in demand and sells well.
 To make sure you’re selling the right thing, check out Amazon’s scanner app which allows you to look up a product’s selling and price history on Amazon.
 For added certainty, there are third-party services like JungleScout that research the selling history for you.